Fish ball: Singapore

-In Singapore, fish balls are also known as known as 鱼圆 (yú yuán) or 魚丸 (yú wán).
+In Singapore, fish balls are also known as 鱼圆 (yú yuán) or 鱼丸 (yú wán).

-Traditionally, fish balls were made from locally sourced fish such as coral fish and Dorab.
+Traditionally, fish balls were made from locally sourced fish such as coral fish and dorab.
 Production scale varies from individual hawker stalls to large corporate factories which supply the local and export markets.
 Due to higher labour costs and limited local fish supplies, surimi are mostly imported, and fish balls are produced at a lower cost by mixing surimi with fresh leached fish mince.
-Higher quality fish balls are made from wolf herring, coral fish, Spanish mackerel, and Conger eel.
+Higher quality fish balls are made from wolf herring, coral fish, Spanish mackerel, and conger eel.

 As of 2002, Singapore consumes approximately 10 kg of fish balls per capita per year, possibly the country with the highest consumption of fish balls in the world.
 They can be served with soup and noodles like the Chiuchow style or with yong tau foo (酿豆腐).
 They can also be served with noodles called mee pok.

 Bak chor mee, a popular Singaporean dish which comes in both dry and soup versions, was listed as the top world street food by World Street Food Congress.
 In some cases, it is also fried and served on a stick.
 Fish balls are the second most processed fish-based product in Singapore, roughly 10% of the total produced.